-Since graduating with Merit from the MA in Clinical Counselling at the University of Chester, I have continued to develop my practice, both as part of the West Cheshire Bereavement Service at the Hospice of the Good Shepherd in Chester, and privately.
+With almost a decade in practice since graduating with Merit from the MA in Clinical Counselling at the University of Chester, I continue to develop my practice, both as part of the West Cheshire Bereavement Service at the Hospice of the Good Shepherd in Chester, and privately.

 As part of my commitment to ethical practice, I am a Registered member of the BACP (British Association for Counselling and Psychotherapy), and work in accordance with their Ethical Framework.
 I am fully insured, and attend regular supervision.
 In addition, I undertake a minimum of 30 hours of further training, or CPD (Continued Professional Development) each year.